-Seven of my books have been national bestsellers and a handful have won some awards but one has kind of taken on a life of its own, selling millions of copies and inspiring countless children's birthday parties.
-It's called Dragons Love Tacos and believe me, I'm just as surprised by its popularity as you are.
+My career as an author started back in 2008 with a trio of picture books called Those Darn Squirrels.
+At this point, I've published fifteen books, seven have been New York Times bestsellers and a handful have won prestigious awards but one book in particular has taken on a life of its own...
+It's called Dragons Love Tacos and believe me, I'm just as surprised by its enduring popularity as you are.

 In addition to writing books, I am also the proprietor of a curiosity shop in Brooklyn called Art of Play.
 It is a magical place full of spinning tops and kaleidoscopes and handmade japanese puzzle boxes.
 We may or may not have a close-up magic theatre hidden in the back (shhh).